 There is no fee for meet-ups.
 The only cost is whatever cost individual meet-up venues may charge – eg for your own tea and coffee or perhaps an entry fee if you decide to meet at a facility such as a pool (venues are agreed on within the groups).
 Mostly though, meet-ups are held in no cost venues such as parks.
 The only rules are that everyone is respectful, accepting and supportive, that there is no advice to train babies using practices such as controlled crying or CIO(cry it out).
 We advocate a gentle approach to baby and toddler care and that only books and websites that support these gentle parenting options are recommended.
 These groups are a safe place to meet up with other families who are exploring gentle nurturing options – with respect that this encompasses a spectrum of care (but excludes controlled crying/ CIO or physical punishment).
 You may be breastfeeding or bottle feeding, bed sharing, cosleeping or have your child in a cot, you may be puree-ing baby food or following baby led weaning , you may be using cloth nappies or disposables, you might ‘wear’ your baby or use a pram, you might wear birkenstocks or high heels – or you may be doing a mixture of all of these things.
 If you want to share love, laughs, honesty and fun, you are welcome!

-Here is a list of links to the facebook groups – check them out and request to join up.
+Here is a list of links to the facebook groups in Australia and New Zealand – check them out and request to join up.

 If there isn’t a Parenting By Heart Mummy Meetup group in your area and you would like to start one please email email@example.com and tell us about yourself.
 We have a special gift and ongoing support for all co-ordinators.